noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 Her voice was so cold and intimidating that one would think that their head had been cut off just by her killing intent alone.
-Just like a criminal waiting for the death sentence that he couldn’t escape from, as if the right of life and death is already out of his hands...The man understood that in an instant.
+Just like a criminal waiting for the death sentence that he couldn’t escape from, as if the right of life and death is already out of his hands...
+The man understood that in an instant.

 [...It’s just, well, my master is very kind and sweet...
 I’m sure that if I kill you, he will feel responsible for that...
 That’s why I won’t kill you.]